 You are not guaranteed to get the exact deadlines we request of employers.
 You may need to negotiate a shorter timeframe, hopefully one that is mutually beneficial for you and the company.

 If you need more time to decide on a job or internship offer, reach out to the employer as soon as possible and explain your situation.
 You should not request more time unless you are sincerely interested in the position.
 Employers typically are able to provide some additional time within reason, especially if the request is made promptly.
 It may be helpful to inform the employer of our suggested recruiting timelines.

-See our page on how to negotiate for more info, and consult our staff during drop-ins or via an appointment if you need additional assistance.
+See our page on how to negotiate for more info, and consult our staff during quick queries or via an appointment if you need additional assistance.

 Use of Social Networking Sites in Selection of Candidates

 Employers should not require or request that job candidates provide password/login information to their personal social network accounts as a condition of employment or as a condition of consideration for employment, as this practice violates ethical standards.